adobe/helix-pipeline/README.md

 See below for the anatomy of the context.

-Typically, there is one pipeline for each content type supported and pipeline are identified by file name, e.g.
+Typically, there is one pipeline for each content type supported and pipeline are identified by file name, e.g.:

 - `html.pipe.js` – creates HTML documents with the `text/html` content-type
 - `json.pipe.js` – creates JSON documents with the `application/json` content-type